A step toward a reinforcement learning de novo genome assembler: Introduction

-This is particularly useful for solving tasks whose solutions extrapolate the human knowledge and capacity, such as genome assembly.
-The assembly complexity starts from the assembler's choice --- as assemblers using similar strategies may produce different results~\cite{Vollmers2017, vanderWalt2017} -- and extends until the assembler's configuration following the user's decisions.
-Obtaining intelligent and trained agents by reinforcement learning is important in this scenario as it could eliminate the need for human specialists.
+The seminal approach~\cite{bocicor2011} proposes an episodic trained agent (i.e., whose training has been divided into episodes) applying the Q-learning reinforcement learning algorithm, which allows the agent to learn through the consequences (positive or negative rewards) it receives after taking actions.
+Obtaining intelligent and trained agents by RL using the seminal approach is important because it could eliminate the need for human specialists.

-Another relevant aspect for the application of reinforcement learning is the capacity of agents to deal with large volumes of data and extract new rules associated with the main task, which were not explicitly provided before and, in some cases, were not identified by humans.
-In games, as above mentioned~\cite{Mnih2015, Silver2017}, agents were able to play new games on their own - without human supervision - and in some cases, they were able to outperform the best known human players.

-Considering that Q-learning algorithm requires a Markov decision process definition with established parameters of states and actions, together with a reward system to be achieved by the agent at each action in every state~\cite{sutton2018}, the problem was modeled by the authors~\cite{bocicor2011} through a space of states capable of representing all possible \emph{read} permutations, so that only one initial state there existed and, in each state, there is one action to be taken by the agent for each \emph{read} in the pool to be assembled.

-Following these definitions, from the graph theory perspective, the proposed states space for $n$ \emph{reads} can be visualized as a complete $n$-ary tree, with height equal to $n$, as the set of states presents only one initial state and forms a connected and acyclic graph~\cite{cormen2009}.
-Thus, we can reach the number of existing states in the states space, represented by Equation \ref{eq:04}.
+The Q-learning algorithm requires a Markov decision process definition with established parameters of states and actions, together with a reward system to be achieved by the agent at each action in every state~\cite{sutton2018}.
+The problem was then modeled through a state space capable of representing all possible \emph{read} permutations, with one action for each \emph{read} in each state~\cite{bocicor2011}.
+Following these definitions, from graph theory, the proposed state space for $n$ \emph{reads} can be visualized as a complete $n$-ary tree, with height equal to $n$, as the set of states presents one initial state and forms a connected and acyclic graph~\cite{cormen2009}.
+The number of existing states in the state space is represented by Eq \ref{eq:04}.

-The proposed reward system depends, first, on the type of the state reached after taking each action, which can be an absorbing or a non-absorbing state.
-An absorbing state, once reached, does not allow any other state to be reached~\cite{grinstead2012,sutton2018}.
-The authors have defined that each state requiring $n$ actions to be reached (being $n$ the number of \emph{reads} to be assembled) is an absorbing state.